Marian Gh. Simion, PhD

 Diploma of Capacity for Priesthood (Archdiocese of Bucharest & Romanian Orthodox Patriarchate)

-Dr. Marian Simion is the Assistant Director of the Boston Theological Institute where he is in charge of general administration, communication, and publications.
-He holds the positions of Postdoctoral Fellow (2013-2014) and Field Education Supervisor (since 2006) at Harvard Divinity School.
+Dr. Marian Simion is the Assistant Director of the Boston Theological Institute where he is in charge of general administration, communication, and publications (see details here.)
+He holds the positions of Postdoctoral Fellow (2013-2015) and Field Education Supervisor (since 2006) at Harvard Divinity School.
 Between 2006 and 2012 Dr. Simion taught peace ethics at Boston College Department of Theology, while between 2004 and 2012 he taught Interdisciplinary Studies as Adjunct Instructor at Hellenic College.
-In 2012 Dr. Simion became Adjunct Assistant Professor at Hellenic College, and in May 2013 he became a faculty member at Harvard University Extension School, where he teaches in the areas of Government, Religion and Diplomacy.
+In 2012 Dr. Simion became Adjunct Assistant Professor at Hellenic College, and in May 2013 he joined the faculty of Harvard University Extension School, where he tauught in the areas of Government, Religion and Diplomacy.

 Prior to immigrating to the United States in 1995, Dr. Simion completed six years of intensive theological education in Orthodox theology at the Theological Seminaries of Craiova and Bucharest, as well as at the University of Bucharest Faculty of Orthodox Theology.
 While in Bucharest, he also studied music theory and Byzantine musicology at the National Academy of Music.
 He studied bel canto privately with the renowned Romanian tenor, Corneliu Fanateanu, then was hired as a professional baritone in the Choir of the Opera Nationala Bucuresti.